Girl with a Suitcase: Plot

-Aida leaves her boyfriend Piero, a musician, for Marcello, a wealthy young nobleman who promises great things and then dumps her at a garage with her suitcase.
-When she tracks him to the family mansion, he sends his sixteen-year-old brother, Lorenzo, out to get rid of her.
-Taking pity on the girl, he takes her with her suitcase to a pensione where she can spend the night.
+Aida, a small-time nightclub singer, leaves her boyfriend Piero, a musician, for Marcello, a wealthy young nobleman.
+Marcello then dumps her at a garage with her suitcase.
+Aida, left alone and destitute, manages to track down Marcello, who had given her a false family name, at his family mansion in Parma.
+Unwilling to face Aida, Marcello sends his sixteen-year-old brother, Lorenzo, out to get rid of her.
+As instructed, Lorenzo claims not to know Marcello; however, he takes pity on the girl and brings her to a boarding house where she can spend the night.

-He is meant to be studying by day, but sneaks away to spend time with Aida and slips presents and money to her.
-One evening he stays drinking and dancing with friends she has met, who depart at midnight leaving the two alone.
-When he creeps home at dawn, his hostile aunt spots him and his secret is out.
-Next time he is able to meet Aida she warns him that she has an illegitimate child who is currently away at a summer camp.
-When she agrees to meet Lorenzo later, the family priest appears instead and, after telling her that Lorenzo is the little brother of Marcello who seduced her, tells her to leave the boy alone and leave town.
+Lorenzo becomes infatuated with Aida.
+While meant to be studying by day, but sneaks away to spend time with Aida instead and slips presents and money to her.
+One evening he stays drinking and dancing with people she has met, and bitterly realizes that her lifestyle involves getting kept by older men.
+The others eventually depart at midnight, leaving Lorenzo and Aida alone.
+When Lorenzo creeps home at dawn, his strict aunt spots him and his secret is out.
+Next time he is able to meet Aida, he comes up with convoluted lies to convince her that they can have a serious relationship.
+Aida meets Piero, who is willing to take her back, at the train station; she rejects him as she has come to believe that Lorenzo is a better option.
+Aida later reveals to Lorenzo that she has an illegitimate child who is currently away at a summer camp.
+When she agrees to meet Lorenzo later, the family priest appears instead and, after revealing to her that Lorenzo is Marcello's brother, asks her to leave the boy alone and leave the city.

-She goes with her suitcase to the seaside resort where Piero is working, but he is furious at seeing her again and hits her.
-A brawny friend of his, Romolo, thinks he will take advantage of the unhappy girl and gets her drunk.
+Aida, still carrying her suitcase, goes to the seaside resort where Piero is working, and asks him for a job.
+Piero, still humiliated by her rejection, gets angry and slaps her.
+Romolo, a colleague of Piero, gets Aida drunk in an attempt to seduce her.
+He claims that he can help her career in show business.
 When she rejects his advances, he offers her money.
-At that moment Lorenzo, who has tracked her down, appears and reclaims her.
-Unashamed at attacking a slight boy, Romolo starts beating him up until stopped by others.
-Taking him to the beach, Aida bathes his battered face and, alone together in the dusk, they are at last close.
-But Lorenzo has to catch a train home at two in the morning and, as they part at the station, he presses an envelope on her.
+At that moment Lorenzo, who has tracked her down, appears and asks Aida to come with him.
+A fight ensues between Romolo and Lorenzo; the brawny Romolo first pummels the smaller boy, but Lorenzo manages to punch him back until other people intervene to stop their fight.
+Aida takes Lorenzo to the beach and bathes his battered face.
+Able at last to spend some time together, Aida and Lorenzo kiss.
+But Lorenzo has to catch a train home at two in the morning; as they part at the station, he presses an envelope on Aida, saying that it contains a letter with everything he wanted to tell her.
 Opening it when he has gone, she finds a parting gift of money.
-Once again, she has been left on her own.
+Aida leaves the station and walks away.